 Package Manager UI in Visual Studio: In the Manage NuGet Packages UI, check the Include prerelease box:

-Checking or unchecking this box will refresh the Package Manager UI and the list of available versions you can install.
+Setting or clearing this box will refresh the Package Manager UI and the list of available versions you can install.

 Package Manager Console: Use the